Originally posted on October 18th, 2017

 Data extraction consists of more than just scraping valuable business information and compiling it in a spreadsheet for future use.
 It can also transform your business by keeping you from spending too much time on tasks like manual data entry.
 You can simply automate it all with a set-it-and-forget-it data scraping process.

+The tools used for web scraping have been around for years, but companies are only starting to understand the benefits they can provide.
 Although web scraping is easy to get the process started, it does take some ingenuity to realize what it can do for your business.
+If you’ve ever had questions about data extraction and wanted some support in understanding it, then you’ve come to the right place.
 Here’s what data extraction really is and what it means for your bottom line.

 What Is Data Extraction?

 Data extraction basically involves using tools to scrape through online resources to collect information you need.
 It allows you to retrieve relevant data and look for patterns to integrate into your workflow.
+There are many web scraping tools to choose from, which can lead to confusion and indecision regarding which is the best for your organization when needed to extract data.
 Depending on the tools you employ, it can organize your data into a highly usable and valuable resource so you can improve everything in your business, from productivity to market research.

 Improving Your Accuracy

+Think about all the work that’s needed when handling vast amounts of data, whether it’s gathering customer information from websites or analyzing patterns in sales trends.
+Most of that process has been taken up by human workers, but even the best employees are still only human in the end.
 Humans are prone to making errors when researching, studying, and compiling large amounts of data.
 It’s human nature to make mistakes, whether with our own valuable data and resources or when searching through and recording online information.
+It’s a reality that all organizations have to face sooner or later.

 And even the most meticulous researchers can’t always keep up with the amount of data published online.
 According to research collected by KissMetrics, corporate data grows at an average rate of 40% a year.
 But 20% of the average database is dirty.
-That lack of clean data can negatively impact your business.
+That lack of clean data can negatively impact your business, and no matter how hard data experts work and support each other, they won’t always be accurate 100% of the time during this process.

 This is where data scraping and extraction can come into play.
-The right software can help take human error out of the process.
+The right software can help take human error out of the process, leading to more accurate records and reducing the negative effects of poor data.

 Leveraging Competitive Research

-Figuring out what one of your competitors is doing isn’t difficult with a little online sleuthing, but it takes valuable time to research.
+One of the keys to business success is observing and investigating what some of your rival companies are up to.
+This can give you a head’s up on what the future may hold and helps you plan for what’s to come.
+Figuring out what one of your competitors is doing isn’t difficult with a little online sleuthing, but there is a downside: it takes valuable time to research all those websites.
 And that’s just keeping up with one competitor.
 It’s virtually impossible to keep up with the changing landscape of your industry and new competitors that are constantly entering the market.

 Consistently Updating Your Product Offerings

+The business world moves swiftly, especially in this age of big data.
 Keeping up with the ever-changing world of ecommerce products can be overwhelming, especially when customers have plenty of options on where to shop.
 It’s also a poor representation of your business if you’re arriving at a client’s office and showing products that are outdated or out of stock before you realize it.
+Data extraction tools can help overcome these obstacles.

 Boost Your SEO

+The right SEO strategy can often mean the difference between becoming an industry leader or quickly falling behind other companies.
 Your online business can only scale so far without rock-solid SEO in place that keeps up with the competition.
 Web data extraction can help you search for the keywords you’re trying to rank for, and compile content from your own and competitors’ sites to see how it’s ranking.
 From there, it’s easy to see which pieces of content are landing on Google’s coveted first page.
 This can help you figure out how to make your own content bigger and better.
+It may seem like a little thing, but getting on that first page can lead to a surge in visitors to whichever websites you want them to go.

-Data extraction can also look at long-tail keywords and the types of images and graphics your competitors are using to secure their first-place ranking on Google.
+Data extraction tools can also look at long-tail keywords and the types of images and graphics your competitors are using to secure their first-place ranking on Google.
+This can give you a better idea of what type of formula leads to better rankings.
 The more information you have about what your competitors are doing, the better you can shape a winning content strategy.

 Performing Deeper Client Research